-- 24. Designated persons are certain persons within certain specified public authorities which include the Island Police Force and Customs and Excise (in practice, the Guernsey Border Agency).39 - 25.
+- 24. Designated persons are certain persons within certain specified public authorities which include the Island Police Force and Customs and Excise (in practice, the Guernsey Border Agency).
+41 Since October 2022 the list of designated persons has included the Director of the Economic and Financial Crime Bureau.
+42 - 25.
 The purposes for which communications data may be sought are considerably wider than in the case of interception.
-For example, communications data may be requested if it is necessary for the purpose of preventing or detecting crime or of preventing disorder (not merely for the purpose of preventing or detecting serious crime).40 Data may additionally be requested in the interests of public safety or public health,41 or for the purpose of assessing or collecting taxes42 or, in an emergency, for preventing death or injury or any damage to a person's physical or mental health, 43 - 26.
-Communications data, unlike intercept product, are admissible in evidence in legal proceedings in Guernsey and are often used (for example, telephone billing records) in prosecutions of serious criminal offences.44
+For example, communications data may be requested if it is necessary for the purpose of preventing or detecting crime or of preventing disorder (not merely for the purpose of preventing or detecting serious crime).
+Data may additionally be requested in the interests of public safety or public health, or for the purpose of assessing or collecting taxes or, in an emergency, for preventing death or injury or any damage to a person's physical or mental health, or of mitigating any injury or damage to a person's physical or mental health.
+The Committee for Home Affairs has power to specify other purposes for which communications data may be obtained. - 26.
+Communications data, unlike intercept product, are admissible in evidence in legal proceedings in Guernsey and are often used (for example, telephone billing records) in prosecutions of serious criminal offences.48

-Surveillance and Covert Human Intelligence Sources45
+Surveillance and Covert Human Intelligence Sources49